 Xavier professor speaks to the need for systemic change

-Written By: Joseph Cotton, Education & Enrichment Coordinator
+By Joseph Cotton, Education & Enrichment Coordinator

 Derek Chauvin was found guilty on all three counts for the murder of George Floyd on Wednesday.
 He was convicted for two counts of murder and one count of manslaughter in the second degree.
 He is facing up to 40 years in prison and his sentencing hearing is set for mid-June.

 “We’ve developed the mindset in this country that you can’t hold police accountable because if you do so, you are anti-police,” Floyd family attorney Chris Stewart said.
 “It doesn’t matter if you have a badge or a regular job, you have to be held accountable.”

 According to Xavier’s senior criminal justice professor Ronald Springman, the verdict will likely have a major impact on how police misconduct is handled in the justice system.
 At the same time, Springman also fears that Chauvin will be a mere sacrificial lamb whose trial will pass without long-term systemic changes.

 “(The verdict) might be a good start but there is still a lot more work to do.
 There is a long way to go to root out systemic racism,” Springman said.
 “I hope the trial can serve as a turning point where police departments start to rethink their mission and approach.”

 Springman also noted that police departments are starting to investigate methods of de-escalation and community policing.
 He believes that it is important for police departments and officers to have a stake in the community.